 With strong partners and so many services and tools at our disposal we have the trust and backing of the team and management to make the right calls.
 We do pretty much everything ourselves.
 We don’t have to ask if we can create a new server for example.
 Of course new ideas and approaches are discussed at all times between each other and tech leads, that’s part of being agile, but we have created an environment where people feel confident to take ownership.
 We have a culture where we can always ask “I want to do it this way, or do you know of a better way?”.
 We aim to strike the balance between high alignment and high autonomy so that we avoid having one hundred different ways of doing a task.

 We achieve things everyday.
 The little things we do add up to big achievements.
 The success of launching a new customer or creating a new product comes from a collaborative effort.

-Make sure and check out Enfuce open positions
+Make sure to check out Enfuce open positions.

 Johan Sirén – Senior DevOps Engineer at Enfuce